 M.A.R.T.:

-The “Mathematics of Absolute Relativity Theory”
+The “Mathematics of Absolute Relativity Theory.”

 Magnetic field space:

 When dealing with magnetic field, in the mathematics of absolute relativity theory (MART), it is dealt with differently from electric field or spin, for example.
 Magnetic field is a bi-vector quantity, a differential involving 2 dimensions of space (but no time dimension). (see spacetime.)
-It is useful to refer to this mathematical construct as magnetic field space, even though it is nothing more than a subset of normal 4-dimensional spacetime.
+Magnetic field is a directed 2-dimensional space-space plane element (Ξjk) in M.A.R.T.

 References:

-ARTICLE: J.G.
-Williamson, A. Benn, M. Mercury, ‘Quantum Spin In 4 Derived 3-Spaces’, Quicycle, 2022.
+J.G.
+Williamson, A. Benn, M. Rudolph, ‘Quantum Spin Coherence In 4 Derived 3-Spaces’, Quicycle Journal, 2022.

 Magnetic Susceptibility (χm):